Friday, August 31, 2012

 Body count:

-A hoodlum gets himself killed in self defense while trying to rob our hero.
+A hoodlum gets himself killed in self-defence while trying to rob our hero.
 So technically there is a body count of one, but somehow it doesn't really count...

 Dames:

-Not really, not in a "pure" sense anyways.
-We have a frigid wife, hooker with a golden heart and overweight owner of a bar.
-They all play some kind of role but none very pivotal.
-No femme fatale here I'm afraid.
+A frigid wife, a hooker with a golden heart and an overweight owner of a bar.
+They all play some kind of role, but none is very pivotal.
+No femme fatale here, I'm afraid.

 Cover